asbjornenge/politicus/README.md

 * What about topics?
 Should that just be parsed by indexers from hashtags in Bit.content?
 * After a petition has been voted for, how long until it can be re-created?
 A variable?
 * Should we expand User from just a publickey - perhaps they can have multiple?
+* Should we have different costs for different Petition types?
+* Should we have different vote weights (3/4 majority) for different Petition types? <- YES (Kernel should require atleast 3/4)
+* Should we require min participation for Petitions?
+  ** Atleast kernel?
+  ** It's probably a good idea to make sure people care about this petition?
+  ** Leaning towards yes - but it can be a variable
+* Should we allow blank votes?